 It’s time to optimize YouTube videos!

 We hope you find this guide to optimize YouTube videos helpful.
-These SEO tips will help you on your way to increasing your search rank on YouTube.
+These YouTube SEO tips will help you on your way to increasing your search rank on YouTube.
 If you’re ready for phase two, we recommend reading through YouTube’s official creator guide on how to grow your channel.

 Looking for more creator tools and resources?
 Visit Thematic’s Creator Toolkit for additional resources on creating content – including starting a YouTube channel, thumbnail and channel art templates, best practices, and of course, great royalty free songs to use in your videos for free with Thematic.